mPokornyETM/vs-code-wincc-oa-projects-viewer/CONTRIBUTING.md

 Thank you for your interest in contributing to the WinCC OA Projects extension!
 This document provides guidelines for contributing to help ensure a smooth collaboration process.

+## 🤝 **Code of Conduct**

+This project and everyone participating in it is governed by our Code of Conduct.
+By participating, you are expected to uphold professional and respectful communication.

 ## 🚀 Quick Start for Contributors

 ### 1. Fork & Clone